 The State of Illinois requires you to file an annual report for your LLC.
 Most LLCs will be able to file the annual report online at the Secretary of State website.
 However, you must file your report by mail if your LLC has:

 To submit your report, complete Form LLC-50.1.

 The report is due each year by the first day of the month in which your LLC was created.
-For example, if your LLC was created on July 15 then your report would be due by July 1.
-The current filing fee is $75.
-Filing a report late (more than 60 days after due date) incurs an additional $300 penalty.
+For example, if your LLC was created on July 17, then your report would be due by July 1.
+As of 2023, the filing fee is $75.
+Filing a report late (more than 60 days after the due date) incurs an additional $100 penalty.

 By default, LLCs are treated as pass-through tax entities.
 So, the income taxes pass through the LLC to the individual LLC owners (members).
 The LLC owners then pay taxes on their share of the income they receive through the business.
 You'll pay business taxes to the Illinois Department of Revenue (IDOR).